Stepping into the unknown can be hard, but it is possible. If you are struggling with stepping into the unknown, read on.

 Did you do it yet?
 The text popped onto my phone screen while I was working.
 Sitting in my office, I texted back “No” to two of my best friends.
-They knew what God was asking me to do, but when you’re single as a pringle, like me, walking away from a full-time job during a pandemic is at least a little scary and at most, let’s be honest, terrifying.
+They knew what God was asking me to do, but walking away from my job during a pandemic is terrifying.

 Even for a brief second, I thought, maybe God doesn’t want me to do this.
 Maybe He has the wrong Ashley.
 I mean, you can’t get any more 80’s than the name Ashley, and my middle name is Marie, so I could see how the mix-up might happen.